 Under the guidance of an expert stonemason from Mexico, the natives transported the stones from a quarry six miles away.
-Nine years later the church was completed.
+Nine years later, the church was completed.
 The Great Stone Church was built in the shape of a cross, 180 feet long and 40 feet wide.
 Above the front entrance is a 120-foot tall bell tower that could be seen for miles.

-In 1778, two years after the mission was moved to the present site, a small adobe chapel was built, and soon replaced by the Serra Chapel in 1782.
+In 1778, two years after the mission was moved to the present site, a small adobe chapel was built and soon replaced by the Serra Chapel in 1782.
 This is the only remaining church in which Father Junípero Serra held mass.

-In order to accommodate the mission’s growing population, the Great Stone Church was constructed between 1797 – 1806.
+To accommodate the mission’s growing population, the Great Stone Church was constructed between 1797 – 1806.
 This cathedral-like building was 180 feet long by 40 feet wide and had a high-vaulted ceiling surmounted by seven domes fronted by a 120-foot tall bell tower.

 In December 1812, a massive earthquake destroyed most of the Great Stone Church.
 The remains of the original church can be seen on the mission’s grounds.